 Our local food pantries need our help.
-Currently (Jan 2021), both the New Trier Township and Northfield Township Food Pantries are seeing record demand.
+Currently (Mid-March 2021), both the New Trier Township and Northfield Township Food Pantries are seeing record demand.
 Many families are relying on the pantries to feed their families.
 As a result, each month we will collect much needed pantry items.

 We will have pantry collections on the last Sunday of each month during specified hours.
 St. Philip the Apostle will collect specific items for the Northfield Township Food Pantry, and Sacred Heart will collect for the New Trier Township Food Pantry.

 St. Philip: Second Sunday mornings 7:45 - 9:15 a.m.

-Collection Boxes will be located in front of the St. Philip Rectory.
+Collection Boxes will be located in the back of church.